-With a mixture of modern luxury chalets for rental with companies such as Tempston Luxury, and charmingly dilapidated mazots, which are traditional Swiss wooden grainstores, there is plenty to choose from when looking for something a little different and more authentic in the Swiss Alps.
+With a mixture of modern luxury chalets for rental with companies such as The Luxury Chalet Company, and charmingly dilapidated mazots, which are traditional Swiss wooden grainstores, there is plenty to choose from when looking for something a little different and more authentic in the Swiss Alps.

 Chalet Ulysse, Staldenstrasse 112, 3920 Zermatt, Switzerland.

 Tel: +41 79 247 1588